CandOpSec/IncidentResponsePlan/docs/index.md

 - lack of players

 ## Roadmap for maturing the incident response capability
-After each incident response that has been done in any way, the successful or failed one, management will have to accept next iterations of our forged/improved response plan,
+After each incident response that has been done in any way, the successful or failed one, management will have to accept next iterations of our forged/improved response plan.

 ## How the program fits into the overall organization
 As our organization is imaginary, we try to ensure the management that given incidents are close to fatal and those incidents are highly probable to occur.
 We must focus on incidents that may bring huge loss to our company and there is no insurance that may cover the damage.

 # Our incident response plan
 ## Communication
+Chain of communication is recommended to follow, but in special cases when time is main factor of defending our system from total failure we encourage to broadcast the messages to all internal entities at once.

 ### The media - internal and external communication
 In case of internal communication of any incident we should follow rules of informing everyone on company's general chat so everyone will know that they have to swap parts of the system that they are responsible for.
-In case of external communication with the public - it is prohibited.
+In case of external communication with the public - it is prohibited with exception for Public Relations staff members who are in charge of reporting.
 Company may lose liability and we may lose players that are our only income.

 ### The law enforcement
 We consider contacting with law enforcements high probability of compromising that our system has been attacked and losing liability.

 ### Incident reporting organizations
 Our company has primary and secondary Point Of Contact to report to organizations that our company have to stay in touch in case of any incident that we are obliged to inform about.

 ### Other outside parties
 We consider any leakage of any incident as a damage to our profits, but in case of our suppliers and service providers we stay in confidential contact to support each other.

 ##### Internet Service Providers
 Our system's architecture is distributed across the world so we have multiple ISPs.
 Our company have designated people to constantly stay in contact with theirs people in case of any problems.
 We consider high network loads or denials of service.

 ##### Software vendors
 Servers and end-point machines software vendors are contacted only in case of a malfunction or vulnerability.

 ##### Other incident response teams
 As a world wide distributed system we have few incident response teams on each continent to prevent low availability and hold high focus on our systems security.
 Every team reports to other teams about any suspicious action in our system and is constantly training in search for new potential attacks.

 ##### Affected external parties
 In our case affection may touch salesmen with end-points machines to sell tickets.
 We contact them only by our servers - disconnecting devices in case of compromisation or detection of any tamper on the devices.